The First Amendment Center is an educational organization and cannot provide legal advice.

-The center’s programs, including the Religious Freedom Education Project at the Newseum, provide education and information to the public and groups including First Amendment scholars and experts, educators, government policy makers, legal experts and students.
+The center’s programs, including the Religious Freedom Center of the Newseum Institute, provide education and information to the public and groups including First Amendment scholars and experts, educators, government policy makers, legal experts and students.
 The center is nonpartisan and does not lobby, litigate or provide legal advice.
 See First Amendment Center Fact Sheet and FAQs.
 See internships info.

 The center’s website, www.firstamendmentcenter.org, is one of the most authoritative sources of news, information and commentary in the nation on First Amendment issues.
 It features daily updates on news about First Amendment-related developments, as well as detailed reports about U.S. Supreme Court cases involving the First Amendment, and commentary, analysis and special reports on free expression, press freedom and religious-liberty issues.
 Support the work of the First Amendment Center.

 1 for All is a national nonpartisan program designed to build understanding and support for First Amendment freedoms.
 1 for All provides teaching materials to the nation’s schools, supports educational events on America’s campuses and reminds the public that the First Amendment serves everyone, regardless of faith, race, gender or political leanings.
 It is truly one amendment for all.
 Visit 1 for All at http://1forall.us/